guglielmopiasenti/js-snack-es6/README.md

 1. Create an array of objects with the bikes' name.
 2. Define the `lightestBike` variable and assign it the result of the `.find` method using an arrow function as the callback function for the `.find` method.
 This function will be called for each element in the bikes array
 3. Within the callback function, define the condition to find the lightest bike by comparing the weight property:
-4. Use the Math.min function along with the spread operator (...) to find the minimum weight among all the bikes in the array:
+4. Use the `Math.min` function along with the spread operator (...) to find the minimum weight among all the bikes in the array:
-5.
+5. Use the `.map` arrow function along the `Math.min` to finish calculating the weight.
+6. target element in the DOM
+7. `innerText` to print the result

 ## SNACKS 4